-§ 10-25.3 - licensing procedures.
+RHODE ISLAND Program components (continued) by the city or town council, or the equivalent governing body, of any municipality where a fixed, mobile, or short-term harm reduction center is proposed to be located, which the affirmative vote approves the opening and operation of the harm reduction center. § 10-25.3 - licensing procedures.
 No person or governmental unit acting severally or jointly with any other person or governmental unit shall establish, conduct, maintain, or operate or hold itself out as a harm reduction center in Rhode Island without a license.
 Applications shall be made to the department upon provided forms, and shall contain information required by the department, including, but not limited to, evidence of ability to comply with this part.
 Applicants shall provide a listing of the names and addresses of the direct and indirect owners, including all officers, directors, and other persons or any subsidiary corporation owning stock, if the center is organized as a corporation, and all partners, if the center is organized as a partnership, and such list shall be updated on an annual basis.
 The department shall issue a license if the applicant meets the requirements of this part.
 The harm reduction center licensee must submit written documentation of municipal authorization and approval in the form of a copy of the affirmative resolution from the municipal vote with the licensure application.
-Additionally, mobile routes must have municipal authorization, which shall include, but not be limited to: (1) specific addresses or blocks where the mobile unit or short-term unit will be operating with specific schedule outlined; and (2) if partnering with a property owner, a letter must be obtained agreeing to host the mobile or short-term unit or to operate on their premises, including hours of operation.
+Additionally, mobile routes must have municipal authorization, which shall include, but no be limited to: (1) specific addresses or blocks where the mobile unit or short-term unit will be operating with specific schedule outlined; and (2) if partnering with a property owner, a letter must be obtained agreeing to host the mobile or short-term unit or to operate on their premises, including hours of operation.
 If the routes or locations change, a municipal designee must be notified prior to the new route/location, and approval must be obtained as soon as practicable for the new location/route.

-The licensee must develop, in collaboration with local public safety officials, a plan to address public safety and order for the center.
+The licensee must develop, in collaboration with local public safety officials, a plan to address public safety and order for th center.